Cardinals vs. Phillies Player Props Betting Odds

-Sportsbooks have set player props for Bryson Stott, Nolan Arenado and others when the Philadelphia Phillies host the St. Louis Cardinals at Citizens Bank Park on Friday at 7:05 PM ET.
+The Philadelphia Phillies host the St. Louis Cardinals at Citizens Bank Park on Saturday at 7:15 PM ET.
+Those looking to place a player prop bet can find odds on Kyle Schwarber and others in this contest.

 Bet on this matchup or its props with BetMGM!